kermitt2/grobid/Readme.md

 The following functionalities are available:

 + Header extraction and parsing from article in PDF format.
-The extraction here covers the bibliographical information (e.g. title, abstract, authors, affiliations, keywords, etc.).
+The extraction here covers the usual bibliographical information (e.g. title, abstract, authors, affiliations, keywords, etc.).
 + References extraction and parsing from articles in PDF format.
 References in footnotes are supported, although still work in progress.
 They are rare in technical and scientific articles, but frequent for publications in the humanities and social sciences.
+All the usual publication metadata are covered.
 + Parsing of references in isolation.
 + Extraction of patent and non-patent references in patent publications.
-+ Parsing of names, in particular author names in header, and author names in references (two distinct models).
++ Parsing of names (e.g. person title, fornames, middlename, etc.), in particular author names in header, and author names in references (two distinct models).
 + Parsing of affiliation and address blocks.
-+ Parsing of dates.
++ Parsing of dates (ISO normalized day, month, year).
 + Full text extraction from PDF articles, including a model for the the overall document segmentation and a model for the structuring of the text body.
++ In a complete PDF processing, GROBID manages 55 final labels used to build relatively fine-grained structures, from traditional publication metadata (title, author first/last/middlenames, affiliation types, detailed address, journal, volume, issue, pages, etc.) to full text structures (section title, paragraph, reference markers, head/foot notes, figure headers, etc.).

 GROBID includes batch processing, a comprehensive RESTful API, a JAVA API, a relatively generic evaluation framework (precision, recall, etc.) and the semi-automatic generation of training data.